Pinafore/nlp-hw/project/README.md

 * Why the question is difficult for computers: include citations from the NLP/AI/ML literature
 * Why the information in the question is correct: include citations from the sources you drew on the write the question
 * Why the question is interesting: include scholarly / popular culture artifacts to prove that people care about this
-* Why the question is pyramidal: discuss
+* Why the question is pyramidal: discuss why your first clues are harder than your later clues
-* And an interesting non-pyramidal question that could be used for something like OQL

-**Example of OQL Questions**

-Q. France has seen a series of strikes and demonstrations in its capital city, after proposals to raise what from the age of 62 to 64?
-A. RETIREMENT AGE

-Q. Which 2004 teen romantic comedy tells of a girl, played by Hilary Duff, forced to work in her stepmother’s diner after the death of her father?
-She begins an online relationship with 'Nomad' who is later revealed to be the most popular boy in school, Austin, played by Chad Michael Murray.
-A. CINDERELLA STORY

-For more examples, refer to https://quizcentral.net/quizzes/OQL-UK-SEASON-9-CUP-QUIZ-ROUND-3.pdf

 **Category**

-OQL contains topics such as Art, Literature, Geography, History, Science, TV and Film, Music, Lifestyle, and Sport.
+We want questions from many domains such as Art, Literature, Geography, History, Science, TV and Film, Music, Lifestyle, and Sport.
 The questions should be written using all topics above (5 questions for each category and 5 more for the remaining categories).
 Indicate in your